mongodb/mongo/buildscripts/mobile/README-iOS.md

 1. Enable Energy
 1. Select `Start Recording` (note this can be done before recording within Instruments for the other probes)
 1. After the test is completed, select `Stop Recording`
-1. From within Instruments on the Mac (note this can be done using the `MongoProfiler` so all probes are captured together)
+1. From within Instruments on the Mac (note this can be done using the `MerizoProfiler` so all probes are captured together)
   * Select File, `Import Logged Data From Device`